graphiti-api/graphiti_graphql/README.md

 end
 ```

 Remember that any time you make a change that affects the schema, you will have to bounce your federation gateway.
-This is how Apollo Federation works when not in "managed" mode.
+This is how Apollo Federation works when not in "managed" mode and is unrelated to `graphiti_graphql`.

 ## Configuration